Computationally efficient likelihood inference in exponential families when the maximum likelihood estimator does not exist: Mathematical details

+provided this distribution has a CGF, which it does if and only if $k_\theta$ is finite on a neighborhood of zero, that is, if and only if $\theta \in \interior(\dom c)$.
+Thus every distribution in a full exponential family has a CGF if and only if the family is regular.
+Derivatives of $k_\theta$ evaluated at zero are the cumulants of the distribution for $\theta$.
+These are the same as derivatives of $c$ evaluated at $\theta$.

+We now show CGF convergence along likelihood maximizing sequences \eqref{max-like-seq}.
+This implies convergence in distribution and convergence of moments of all orders.
 Theorems~\ref{main} and~\ref{convex-poly-thm} in this section say when CGF convergence occurs.
 Their conditions are somewhat unnatural (especially those of Theorem~\ref{main}).
-However, the example in Section~4 of the supplementary material shows not only that some conditions are necessary to obtain CGF convergence (it does not occur for all full discrete exponential families) but also that the conditions of Theorem~\ref{main} are sharp, being just what is needed to rule out that example.
+However, the counterexample in Section D of the Appendix shows not only that some conditions are necessary to obtain CGF convergence (it does not occur for all full discrete exponential families) but also that the conditions of Theorem~\ref{main} are sharp, being just what is needed to rule out that example.

 The CGF of the distribution having log density that is the generalized affine function $h$ is defined by

 and similarly

 where we assume $h_n$ are the log densities for a likelihood maximizing sequence such that $h_n \to h$ pointwise.
 The next theorem characterizes when $\kappa_n \to \kappa$ pointwise.